 Daily life also includes where and how to socialise and knowing where there are good restaurants, bars, cinemas and theatres is essential when trying to build a life in a new country.
-One of the best things about moving to California is that there is a wide variety of ethnic and authentic restaurants all over the area.
+One great thing about moving to California is that there is a wide variety of ethnic and authentic restaurants all over the area.

-There is also loads of different things to do.
-Everything from music festivals to sporting events from hiking to tailgating and from block parties to Shakespeare there is always something happening.
+There are also loads of different things to do.
+Everything from music festivals to sporting events from hiking to tailgating and from block parties to Shakespeare in the park, there is always something happening.
 Then there are the road trips- Lake Tahoe, Yosemite, LA or Las Vegas are all drivable.

 This section of the website will look at the day to day life in the Valley.
 There are sections on housing, education and healthcare.
 There are also sections on things to do and bars and restaurants.

 - Socialised Medicine vs Private Insurance"Are people's teeth in Ireland as bad as the rest of the UK?", my child's larger than life dentist asked me.
 We were meeting him for a consultation to see if our daughter needed to get braces.
 He admitted that he was quite shocked at how crooked teeth were in the UK.
 He said it … Read more